 Curiosity piqued, I visited Matranga on her home turf, a Brooklyn studio connected to her apartment.
 She was at work on a new series, her Winter paintings.
 In part inspired by New York’s prolonged cold front, the images teased out all kinds of seasonal cliches from swirling cups of Starbucks to gingerbread houses.
 Now on view at The Loon gallery in Toronto, her new paintings served as an entrypoint for a conversation around her her intuitive practice.

 When you paint different characters like in your Winter series, you are painting from memory rather than images.
 How do you think this ultimately affects your subject matter?
-I use drawings to work out ideas quickly sometimes, I might also reference photos but I mostly use my personal experiences and extrapolate from there.
+I use drawings to work out ideas quickly.
+I might also reference photos or memories and personal experiences and extrapolate from there.
 There’s a painting in this series about driving through a blizzard in a rental car looking for a Mennonite AirBnB in Pennsylvania.
 There’s also a painting called “Ciao!”
-The female character in it was originally based off of the character Lady Mary from Downton Abbey but then turned into a character from a movie called “Mrs. Santa Claus” from 1996.
-My father would always get merchandise from new shows and movies around that time and that’s how we first saw “Mrs. Santa Claus.”
-I think the movie never became successful but I watched it every year.
-I just want to feel connected to whatever I’m making so if I reference something specific that happened to me or something I thought was funny it will be more meaningful to me, and that ultimately feels productive.
+The female character in it was originally based off of the character Lady Mary from Downton Abbey but ended up reminding me of a movie called “Mrs. Santa Claus” from 1996.